GenericMappingTools/pygmt/CONTRIBUTING.md

 make format
 ```

 Don't worry if you forget to do it.
-Our continuous integration systems will warn us and you can make a new commit with the
+Our continuous integration systems will
+warn us and you can make a new commit with the formatted code.
-formatted code.
+Even better, you can just write `/format` in the first line of any comments to
+automatically format your codes.

 We also use [flake8](http://flake8.pycqa.org/en/latest/) and
 [pylint](https://www.pylint.org/) to check the quality of the code and quickly catch